Is your skin undecided?

 HORMONES AND STRESS

-Fluctuating hormones, stress levels, pregnancy, menopause, prescribed medication and even the pill, are just some of the things that cause your skin to be slightly off centre.
+Fluctuating hormones, stress levels, pregnancy, menopause, prescribed medication and even the pill, are just some of the things that cause your skin to be slightly off center.

 This will create dry patches in some areas and promote activity in sebaceous glands.